bateyt/anth454eou/DirectionsRubric_BioPaper.md

 ### Submission requirements
-The paper is due no later than **Monday, 9 March at 11:59 PM**.
+Students must submit papers electronically in Canvas using the "Submit Biographical Research Paper" assignment tool available from the Assignments area or the Week 11 Module.
+Acceptable file formats include MS Word (\*.docx, \*.doc), LibreOffice (\*.odt), Rich Text Format (\*.rtf), or a link (URL) to a shared Google Doc.
+Papers must be submitted no later than **Monday, 9 March at 11:59 PM**.
 Papers submitted after the deadline will be penalized a letter grade for each day late, as per the general late-work policy.

 #### Safe Assign via Blackboard